dtsund/crawl-light/crawl-ref/README.txt

 * start a game and pick a tutorial (select tutorial in the game menu), or
 * read quickstart.txt (in the docs/ directory), or
 * for studious readers, browse the manual (see below for all doc files).

-Internet play:
-You can play Crawl online, both competing with other players and watching them.
-Check the homepage at http://crawl.akrasiac.org/ for details, including information about additional servers.
-You just need a ssh or telnet console;
-on Windows, the PuTTY program works very well.
-Read docs/ssh_guide.txt for a step by step guide on how to set this up.

 Tiles:
 Crawl features an alternative to the classical ASCII display; Tile-based